-The Storage and Computing with DNA 2026 conference will take place from 27 to 29 May 2026 in Rome, Italy, bringing together leading researchers, industry experts and innovators engaged in the rapidly evolving fields of DNA-based data storage and molecular computing.
+The Storage and Computing with DNA 2026 (SCDNA26) conference will take place from 27 to 29 May 2026 in Rome, Italy, bringing together leading researchers, industry experts and innovators engaged in the rapidly evolving fields of DNA-based data storage and molecular computing.
 This international forum aims to advance collaboration across academia, research institutions and commercial stakeholders working to shape the next generation of deep technologies.

 About the Conference

-Storage and Computing with DNA 2026 will serve as a platform for exchanging cutting-edge research, discussing technological breakthroughs, and identifying collaborative opportunities that bridge scientific discovery with real-world applications in DNA data storage and DNA computing.
+SCDNA26 will serve as a platform for exchanging cutting-edge research, discussing technological breakthroughs, and identifying collaborative opportunities that bridge scientific discovery with real-world applications in DNA data storage and DNA computing.
 Participants will have the opportunity to explore:

 DNA-based data storage solutions focused on long-term, high-density information preservation.